Escape-Technologies/graphman/README.md

 ### Examples
 You can try graphman on public graphql APIs, and it is a great way to get started with graphQL:
-- Rick&Morty API:
+- Rick&Morty API: `deno run https://raw.githubusercontent.com/Escape-Technologies/graphman/main/src/index.ts https://rickandmortyapi.com/graphql`
-- StarWars API:

 ## Issues and contributions
 - Please open an issue if you encounter bugs, with reproduction steps and error message.